tsgates/arch-wiki-markdown/wiki/Virtual_Private_Server.md

     #c5:2345:respawn:/sbin/agetty -8 -s 38400 tty5 linux
     #c6:2345:respawn:/sbin/agetty -8 -s 38400 tty6 linux

-10) To enable the use of the hostname command, install the package inetutils from the official repositories.
+10) To enable use of the hostname command, install the package inetutils from the official repositories.

-11) Remove disabling of SysRq key and setup of core dump pattern since this is blocked by OpenVZ and causes errors
+11) Remove disabling of the SysRq key and setup of core dump pattern because this is blocked by OpenVZ and causes errors.

-Edit /etc/sysctl.conf, comment out the following line:
+Because sysctl does not use /etc/sysctl.conf any more[1], you must transfer all settings to /etc/sysctl.d/99-sysctl.conf (or any other file in /etc/sysctl.d/; however, do not transfer the following line:

-    #kernel.sysrq = 0
+    kernel.sysrq = 0

-Edit /usr/lib/sysctl.d/coredump.conf, comment out the following line:
+Edit /usr/lib/sysctl.d/coredump.conf and comment out the following line:

     #kernel.core_pattern=|/usr/lib/systemd/systemd-coredump %p %u %g %s %t %e